Tony Phillips: Early life

-Major league baseball career
+Major League Baseball career

-On March 27, 1981, Phillips was traded from the Padres along with 3B Kevin Bell and P Eric Mustad to the Athletics for P Bob Lacey and P Roy Meretti.
-Phillips became the first member of the Oakland Athletics to hit for the cycle going 5-for-5 against the Orioles on May 16, 1986.
-Phillips also tied the American League records for most assists in a game (12) on July 6, 1986, against the Brewers.
+On March 27, 1981, Phillips was traded from the Padres along with third baseman Kevin Bell and pitcher Eric Mustad to the Athletics for pitchers Bob Lacey and Roy Meretti.
+Phillips became the first member of the Oakland Athletics to hit for the cycle, going 5-for-5 against the Baltimore Orioles on May 16, 1986.
+Phillips also tied the American League record for most assists in a game (12) on July 6, 1986, against the Brewers.
 In 1988, he had a poor year, hitting just .203 over 212 at bats, and the Athletics lost to the Los Angeles Dodgers in the World Series with Phillips striking out against Orel Hershiser for the final out of the series.
 However, in 1989 he boosted his average to .262 and the A's swept the San Francisco Giants to win the World Series.
 Phillips made the last out of the 1989 World Series when he fielded a ground ball off the bat of Brett Butler and then threw to Dennis Eckersley covering first base to clinch the series.

 Phillips left Oakland after 1989 to join the Detroit Tigers.
 His offensive production surged with Detroit: he became proficient at drawing walks, leading the American League in 1993 with 132 after posting 114 in 1992.
 His 114 runs scored in 1992 were a league best, and he followed that up with 113 runs scored in 1993.
 His 1993 season was recognized with a 16th-place finish in the MLB Most Valuable Player Award vote.

-Also, his 1993 season was unique in that he became the first (and so far only) player to ever have 100 or more of hits, walks, runs, and strikeouts in a season where the player hit less than 10 homers.
+Also, his 1993 season was unique in that he became one of only two players to ever have 100 or more of hits, walks, runs, and strikeouts in a season where the player hit less than 10 homers (the other being Chone Figgins in 2009).

 After hitting 19 home runs and drawing another 95 walks in 1994, Phillips was traded to the California Angels for Chad Curtis in April 1995, with the season yet to start due to the 1994–95 Major League Baseball strike.
 He set a career-best mark that year with 27 homers, but drove in just 61 runs due to batting lead-off, and walked 113 times.

 1996 saw Phillips move on to the Chicago White Sox, with whom he drew 125 walks, most in the league, and scored 119 runs for the second year in a row.
 Phillips returned to the Angels via a trade with Chad Kreuter for Jorge Fábregas and Chuck McElroy partway through the 1997 season and drew 102 walks, his third year in a row and fifth year out of six with over 100.
 In 1998 he played with the Toronto Blue Jays, who traded him to the New York Mets for Leo Estrella, and then signed on with the A's for his final season in 1999.